 Regulation 853/2004 Laying down specific hygiene rules for food of animal origin

-This is the more specific regulation applying to those selling foodstuffs of animal origin, such as milk, and is the document which lays out the specific criteria for raw milk.
+This is the more specific regulation applying to those selling foodstuffs of animal origin, such as milk, and is the document which lays out the specific EU legal criteria for raw milk.

-We also have available an edited document showing just the parts of the regulation pertaining to raw milk, but please note that this is not a legal document and is intended to be a helpful summary.
+We also have available an edited document showing just the parts of the above legal regulations pertaining to raw milk, but please note that this summary is not a legal document and is intended instead to be a helpful summary.
 Note also that many aspects in this have now been superseded by stipulations in the Industry Guidelines.
-You can view this summary here: RMI - Summary & Excerpts EU Hygiene Regs
+You can view the summary here: RMI - Summary & Excerpts EU Hygiene Regs

 Owing to a exemption within the EU Hygiene regulations of 2004, it has been legal for Irish farmers to sell small quantities of raw milk to local retailers or from the farm gate since 2006 (this is when these regulations came into force in the Irish Statute Book).
 This exemption for small quantities, sold locally meant that farmers did not need to operate under the EU regulations as laid out.

 In 2011, the government indicated that they wished to correct this situation and introduce a ban.
 However, following several years of negotiation by members of Raw Milk Ireland, in 2014, they indicated that they would instead consider introducing regulations.

 With the introduction of a new legal amendment in 2015 (view Statutory Instrument here) The Department of Agriculture with the collaboration of Raw Milk Ireland, sought to define the terms small and local, which allowed for the original exemption.

 The statutory instrument defines small quantities as 30 litres per week and local as within a radius of 20km from the farm.

 To clarify this means that the exempt farmers (those producing under 30 litres per week) do not need to operate under the criteria in the EU Regulations.
 But it then brings farmers producing over 30 litres into the sphere of having to operate under the regulations.